Lyrositor/o10-comp/doc/grammar.md

 ## Choices of conception :

 - trigraphs are not implemented
+- break, continue and goto are not implemented
+- do..while and switch..case are not implemented
-- break and continue are not implemented
+- inline and volatile are not implemented
 - we should use a number/constant to make a global affectation (e.g int a = 3 works but int a = 3 + 3 doesn't )
 - The %-alternate forms are not implemented (<% %: ...)
-- multidimensional arrays
+- no multidimensional arrays
 - 3 types, no operator overloading, struct, typeof ...

+// TODO HEX

 ## white-space characters